 - Please be careful to share information without “promoting” EDA.
 It is easy to get overzealous.
-Our program is based on attraction, not promotion, but it is essential to “carry the message”.
-Half of EDA’s primary purpose is to carry the message of recovery to others with eating disorders.
-When we share information about meetings and about our own experience, strength and hope we are doing just that.
+Our program is based on attraction, not promotion, but it is essential to “carry the message of recovery.”
+Each EDA meeting’s primary purpose is to carry the message of recovery to others with eating disorders.
+When we share information about meetings and about our own experience, strength, and hope we are doing just that.

 - Provide flyers/information to local therapists/psychologists/psychiatrists that treat eating disorders.